 A touch-up is usually part of the lip blush journey, not a sign that the first appointment failed.
 The initial session lays down shape and base colour, while the follow-up allows your practitioner to assess retention, refine any uneven areas, and adjust depth or tone where appropriate.

-Most clients are reviewed once healing is complete, often around six to eight weeks after the first session.
+Most clients are reviewed once healing is complete, often around four to six weeks after the first session.
 That timing gives the lips enough opportunity to settle properly.
 Booking too early can make it harder to assess the true healed result.

 Patience is part of the process